 Restrata™ is the second product in Acera’s portfolio of fully synthetic electrospun matrices that address the shortcomings of conventional biologic-based products.
 “Restrata™ offers a new approach in the treatment of acute and chronic wounds,” said Dr. Matthew MacEwan, Chief Scientific Officer of Acera Surgical.
-“Due to the structural similarities between Restrata™’s synthetic nanofibers and native extracellular matrix, cells are able to easily infiltrate and proliferate throughout our material resulting in tissue regeneration.”
+“Due to the structural similarities between Restrata™’s synthetic nanofibers and native extracellular matrix, cells are able to easily infiltrate and proliferate throughout our material resulting in wound closure.”

 About Acera Surgical Inc.

-Acera Surgical Inc. (“Acera,” St. Louis, Missouri) is a bioscience company developing and commercializing a portfolio of fully synthetic electrospun scaffolds for regenerative medical applications.
+Acera Surgical Inc. (“Acera,” St. Louis, Missouri) is a bioscience company developing and commercializing a portfolio of fully synthetic electrospun scaffolds for medical applications.
 Acera’s products exhibit a structure similar to native extracellular matrix (ECM) and thus support rapid and effective healing.
 The FDA cleared Acera’s first product, Cerafix® Dura Substitute, in 2016 and its second product, Restrata™ Wound Matrix, in 2017, both via 510(k), granting commercial access to markets exceeding $1.2B in revenue.
 Acera is currently raising Series A financing and seeking commercialization partners.